abieler/ices-desktop/README.md

 This is also true if there is only data from one specific species.

 --------------------------------------------------------------------------------
 CONFIGURATION
 =============
-You can configure the settings of the ices-desktop runs from within the `.userSettings.conf` file.
+You can configure all settings of the ices-desktop runs from within the `.userSettings.conf` file.
-This file stores information on which spice kernels to load, which dsmc output files to load and so forth.
+This file stores information on which `spice kernels` to load, which `DSMC files` to load, what gas species you want to use and much more.
+During run time of any of the scripts described above, this file is parsed for different keywords to get the necessary information.

-The `.userSettings.conf` file is just a stack of "keyWord:parameter" pairs.
+The format of the `.userSettings.conf` file is just a stack of `keyWord:parameter` pairs.

-During runtime this ascii file is parsed for those keywords.
-(Actually for "keyWord:")

 The order of the keyword stack is not important and there is a list of all keywords that can be used at the bottom of this paragraph.

-You can add your own text for commenting and such, just be sure to not use any of the keywords in that text.
+You can add your own text for comments and such, just be sure to not use any of the keywords from the list below.

-If you have one keyWord doubly defined, the first one will be parsed and the second one ignored.
+If you have one `keyWord` doubly defined, the first one will be parsed and the second one ignored.

+Here the mandatory keyWords that have to be specified for each of the above scrips.
+Some of those are set to default values during the installation.

+#####LOS.jl
+`workingDir:` directory where input files and the output of the calculations are stored (set at install time to ices-desktop/work).

+`spicelib:` full path to the spice library (set at install time)

+`kernelFile:` full path to the metafile containing all necessary spice kernels. (set at install time)

+`meshFile:` full path to the shape model of 67P. (set at install time)

+`dataFile:` full path to the DSMC output file which is to be used for the calculation (set at install time)

+`species:` your choice of species to be used for the calculation.
+Valid choices are H2O, CO2 or CO (or whatever species are actually done in the DSMC case)

 You can edit this file with any text editor or via the Config.jl file.
 The general use is to call: